FortiManager Best Practices: A Strategic Checklist for Enterprise Security

 Execute a "Policy Check" to identify multiple potential rule conflicts or redundancies before they reach production.
 And then, schedule the final installation to managed FortiGate units during a maintenance window to guarantee zero business disruption.

-Global ADOMs allow you to push mandatory security headers across every business unit from a single pane of glass.
-By using dynamic mapping, you can maintain one "Golden Image" policy package that adapts to unique local interfaces automatically.
-This approach empowers your team to achieve technical excellence.
+Global ADOMs allow you to push mandatory security configurations across every business unit from a single pane of glass.
+By using dynamic mapping, you can maintain a single "Golden Image" policy package that automatically adapts to unique local interfaces.
+This approach enables your team to operate with greater efficiency and consistency.

 Maintenance, Resilience, and Lifecycle Strategy